-Despite winning the Murray Bushrangers Best and Fairest in his draft year, Rockliff was overlooked in the main draft.
-He was instead picked up in the 2009 pre-season draft by the Brisbane Lions.
+Despite winning the club Best and Fairest in his draft year, Rockliff was overlooked in the main draft, instead picked up in the 2009 pre-season draft by the Brisbane Lions.

 After one game in his debut season of AFL, 2010 was his break-out year as he was named Lions Rookie of the Year, while 2011 he stamped himself on the competition as he claimed his first club Best and Fairest.

 During 2011 Rockliff averaged 27.7 disposals a game and was recognised for both his attacking ability as well as his defensive work rate, highlighted in his last two games of the 2011 season where he accumulated 27 tackles collectively.

 2013 and 2014 saw Tom take the next step in his AFL career achieving a career-high of 21 votes in the 2013 Brownlow Medal count, finishing equal 5th and then making the All Australian team in 2014.